 Jason McCarthy, Goruck’s founder, is a former special forces soldier, the leader of the company’s Goruck Challenge extreme events, and its public face.
 The Goruck “About” page features McCarthy’s photo and a letter to visitors simply signed Jason.

-McCarthy writes the company’s blog, and is its primary spokesperson.
-Only McCarty’s Labrador Retriever, Java, who appears frequently in the blog and on Goruck product pages, comes close to rivaling McCarthy in public exposure.
+McCarthy writes the company’s blog and is its primary spokesperson.
+Only McCarty’s Labrador Retriever, Java, who frequently appears in the blog and on Goruck product pages, comes close to rivaling McCarthy in public exposure.

 In terms of marketing, this approach means that when potential customers are introduced to Goruck, they are not only seeing a business or brand, but also they are meeting Jason McCarty.

 Having a strong, likable human face for a business can be a key to engaging new customers.
 This is not necessarily a new tactic — plenty of businesses have recognizable and likable spokespeople — but online it can make the difference.

 McCarthy’s Goruck has a strong point of view.